 December 22, 2016

 Siama had severe bed sores and was badly undernourished.
 The Medical Team educated a young cousin who was Siama’s primary caregiver in the proper treatment and prevention of these bedsores.
 Nurse Brenda also decided to sponsor Siama with an annual contribution of $500/year to provide better nutrition and proper dressings and medicines to care for the wounds.
-Siama in 2010 was isolated, depressed, badly nourished with no friends and no future.
+Siama in 2010 was isolated, depressed, poorly nourished, with no friends and no future.

-While in India on one of Brenda's returns back to help at the medical clinic in Zokhawthar she has visited Siama and seen a steady progress in Siama’s well being.
+While in India on one of Brenda's returns back to help at the medical clinic in Zokhawthar, she visited Siama and seen a steady progress in Siama’s well being.
 This photo taken in 2012 shows the most severity of the wounds and Brenda providing further teaching to Siama’s caregiver on proper medical care to heal the wounds.

-Siama, a full 7 years later is now a healthy young man.
+Siama, a full 7 years later, is now a healthy young man.
 He is still being supported financially by Brenda and her family and his improved health has enabled him to become stronger so that he is able to now sit in a wheelchair, participate in community activities, make friends and lead a relatively active life.
 Life is never easy for a paraplegic in an incredibly poor community like Zokhawthar but just the simple improvement of a protein based diet and wound care has made a dramatic difference in this young man’s life.
 Below is a picture of a healthy, happy Siama today attending a local community soccer game.